-Castlevania Legends is probably the most unknown title from the series.
-The game has been removed from the official Castlevania timeline, since it suggested that the child Alucard and Sonia Belmont had together was none other than Trevor Belmont, thus making the Belmont clan descendants of Count Dracula, something horrific to even joke about.
+Castlevania Legends is one of the most unknown titles from the series.
+The game has been removed from the official Castlevania timeline since it suggested that the child Alucard and Sonia Belmont had together was none other than Trevor Belmont, thus making the Belmont clan descendants of Count Dracula, something horrific to even joke about.
 The fact that Legends was released for the Game Boy also did not make much sense since Nintendo was only a few months from releasing the Game Boy Color, and a new Castlevania title would have possibly helped jump start sales of the system.
-Also in 1998 when Legends was released, it had been 7 years since the last Castlevania graced the Game Boy, and the franchise never really had any success for that console to begin with.
+Also in 1998 when Legends was released, it had been 7 years since the last Castlevania graced the Game Boy and the franchise never really had any success for that console to begin with.

 Overall, Castlevania Legends is not that bad of a game.
-When compared to the other 2 Castlevania Game Boy titles, Legends is a step back from Castlevania II: Belmont's Revenge, but is much better than Castlevania: The Adventure.
+When compared to the other 2 Castlevania Game Boy titles Legends is a step back from Castlevania II: Belmont’s Revenge, but is much better than Castlevania: The Adventure.
 Sonia Belmont begins the game equipped with the traditional Vampire Killer Whip, and has 2 decent upgrades.
 First the Chain Whip, used in many games in the franchise, and second a whip which spews fireballs when used, which is something that comes in handy when attacking while climbing.
-As with Belmont's Revenge, Castlevania Legends also uses passwords to get to any level in the game.
+As with Belmont’s Revenge, Castlevania Legends also uses passwords to get to any level in the game.
 Unfortunately the poor response received from Castlevania Legends started a downward spiral for the franchise that continued in 1999 with the 2 games released for the Nintendo 64.
-Luckily the Castlevania franchise was able to bounce back after the new millennium, and the late 90's post Symphony of the Night slump of the series is now long behind us.
+Luckily the Castlevania franchise was able to bounce back after the new millennium with great titles on the Game Boy Advance, PlayStation 2, and Nintendo DS.